Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Components of Flagging Design

 \begin{quote} \emph{H1-1: More granular designs of flag classification schemes in a flagging mechanism will increase users' perceptions of consistency in the flag review process.}\footnote{With this hypothesis, we also mean to include the assertion that providing even the least granular classification scheme will increase users' consistency perceptions when compared to not providing \textit{any} classification scheme.
 We have similarly merged other assertions throughout sec. \ref{sec:flag-classification-levels} and \ref{sec:posting-guidelines} to achieve conciseness.} \end{quote}

-Integrating the rule violation classification into the flagging mechanism serves a dual purpose: (a) it clarifies the reporting rationale from the user's perspective and (b) it reminds users of the platform's declared categories of rule violations.
-Offering users a more detailed classification of rule violations deepens their comprehension of the types of content subject to moderation.
-Since transparency is linked to the amount of information about the process ~\cite{lee2019procedural,rader2018explanations}, furnishing a more detailed rule violation classification scheme to users may enhance the transparency of the flagging review process.
+Transparency is linked to the amount of information about the process ~\cite{lee2019procedural,rader2018explanations}.
+Thus, furnishing a more detailed rule violation classification scheme may enhance the transparency of the flag review process.
 Therefore, we hypothesize: \begin{quote} \emph{H1-2: More granular designs of flag classification schemes in a flagging mechanism will increase users' perceptions of transparency in the flag review process.} \end{quote}

-Providing a more detailed rule violation classification scheme means that users can express their opinions more precisely on the platform.
-In other words, allowing users to select both a primary category and a subcategory sequentially ensures a more precise conveyance of their intentions during the review process compared to having no or only a single-level classification scheme option.
-Given that voice is closely tied to providing opportunities for users' perspectives to be expressed within the process, incorporating more detailed levels of rule violation classification scheme may lead users to perceive that the platform has a genuine interest in understanding their concerns, which may result in an elevated perception of having a voice in the process.
+Given that voice is closely tied to providing opportunities for users' perspectives to be expressed within the process \cite{katsaros2024online,katsaros2022procedural}, incorporating more detailed levels of rule violation classification scheme may lead users to perceive that the platform has a genuine interest in understanding their concerns, which may result in an elevated perception of having a voice in the process.
 We therefore hypothesize: \begin{quote} \emph{H1-3: More granular designs of flag classification schemes in a flagging mechanism will increase users' perceptions of voice in the flag review process.} \end{quote}

+\textbf{Operationalization} \\ In our survey, we organized rule violations into nine distinct primary categories, each with an additional submenu, as shown in Table \ref{table:classification}.
+This classification scheme was developed by referencing rule violation categories in flagging mechanisms across major social media platforms, including Facebook, Reddit, X, and YouTube.
+By synthesizing rule violation categories across multiple platforms, we aimed to allow users to explore flagging mechanisms without focusing on the norms for any particular platform.

+When designing rule violation classification schemes, we constructed three types based on the number of steps involved in rule violation category selection.
+Each participant interacted with one of these three scheme types:

+\begin{enumerate} \item Users are not required to select a flag category. \item Users are required to select only a primary flag category. \item Users are required to select a primary flag category and a corresponding subcategory. \end{enumerate}